Jeiwan/uniswapv3-book/content/docs/milestone_6/nft-renderer.md

 fs_permissions = [{access='read',path='.'}]
 ```

-This is how you can read the SVG from `tokenURI` output:
+And this is how you can read the SVG from a `tokenURI` fixture:
 ```shell
 $ cat test/fixtures/tokenuri0 \
     | awk -F ',' '{print $2}' \